-The key is in showing me the key parts of your animation.
+The idea is to show me the key parts of your animation.
 How well they are drawn doesn’t matter.
 This is very much like a cartoon and is concerned only with conveying a story.

 Here is a video on how to make a flipbook.

-There is software out there that can take a lot of pictures and make a movie.
+There is software out there that can take a lot of pictures and make a movie from them.
 These are great when creating a stop motion animation.
 You can also take pictures of each page in your flipbook and make a movie out of it.

-If you are not done, we can continue working together over email and once you have finished the project, I can email your blue card to you.
+If you are not done, we can continue working together over email and once you have finished the project, I can inform Dan Beard that you have completed the merit badge.
 If you just want a partial for the merit badge, let me know and I’ll make that happen.
 But I encourage you to make the effort to complete since you have the information fresh in your mind.